gsalierno/gsalierno/_posts/2023-07-18-paxos-explained.md

 As you can imagine failures described above make the problem of reaching consesuns hard in a system were failures are not uncommon.
 Paxos algorithm try to solve the consesus problem with an elegant solution.

-For the clarity of the description, in the next sections we refers to processes as a set of entites communicating over a network trying to reach a consesus on a value.
+For the clarity of the description, in the next sections we refers to processes as a set of entites communicating over a network trying to reach  consensus on a value.

 ## Consensus Problem
 Assume a set of processes communicating over a network, trying to reach consensus.
 Process may fail or messages could be delayed due to network congestion.
 How we can properly define consensus given these constraints?
+In Paxos there are two fundamental properties for defining the problem called: safety and liveness.
+Safety is a correctness property making some assumption about the algorithm behaviour.
+In particular in the safety property we make the following assumption<d-cite key="lamport2001paxos"></d-cite>:

+1)